highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-declarations.md

 ----------------------------------------

-With Highcharts v8 the file size of TypeScript declarations has been reduced by 40 procent.
+With Highcharts v8 the file size of TypeScript declarations has been reduced by 40 percent.
 This has been achieved by combining series options to more generic shared options.
-Here are the most important changes:
+Following are the most important changes:

 * `AccessibilityAnnounceNewDataOptions` => `AccessibilityAnnounceNewDataOptionsObject`
 * `DataLabelsFilterOperatorValue` => `OptionsOperatorValue`